Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Bipartite Graphs

 Also, it is easily verified that these two generators are $R$-linearly independent.
 Hence $\ker \partial_1 \cong R^2$.
 Note that $\deg (Y_1e_1 - X_2e_3) = n+m_1$ and $\deg(X_1e_2 - Y_1e_3) = n_1 + m$.
 Therefore, we get the minimal free resolution of $R/J_G$ as:

 where $\partial_2(a,b) = a(Y_1e_1 - X_2e_3) + b(X_1e_2 - Y_1e_3)$.
 The regularity assertion follows immediately from the resolution. \end{proof}

-Now, our aim is to compute the resolution and regularity of $J_G^s$, where $J_G$ is the cover ideal discussed in Theorem \ref{thm:bipar02}.
-For this, we first study the resolution of powers of the ideal $(X_1X_2,X_1Y_2, Y_1Y_2)$ and obtain the resolution and regularity of the cover ideal as a consequence.
+Our aim is to compute the syzygies and the Betti numbers of $J_G^s$, where $J_G$ is the cover ideal discussed in Theorem \ref{thm:bipar02}.
+For this purpose, we first study the resolution of powers of the ideal $(X_1X_2,X_1Y_2, Y_1Y_2)$ and obtain the resolution and regularity of the cover ideal as a consequence.
+It is known from \cite{hhz04} that all the powers of this ideal has a linear resolution.
+We explicitly compute the syzygies and Betti numbers for the powers of this ideal.

 \begin{theorem} Let $R=K[X_1,X_2,Y_1,Y_2]$ and $J=(X_1X_2,X_1Y_2,Y_1Y_2)$ be an ideal of $R$.
 Then, for $s \geq 2$, the minimal free resolution of $R/J^s$ is of the form

 and $\reg(J^s) = 2s$. \end{theorem} \begin{proof} Denote the generators of $J$ by $g_1=X_1X_2$, $g_2=X_1Y_2$, and $g_3=Y_1Y_2$.
 Note that $J$ is the edge ideal of $P_4$, the path graph on the vertices $\{X_1,X_2,Y_1,Y_2\}$.
 Since $P_4$ is chordal, it follows that $R/J^s$ has a linear resolution for all $s \geq 1$, \cite{hhz04}.
 Now we compute the Betti number of the $R/J^s$.
 Write